Covid-19 Coronavirus: Risk extends to Wellington - noodle shop warns of case visit

 - Covid 19 coronavirus: Snowplanet casual worker tests positive for virus - NZ Herald

-There are 30 active cases connected to the recent outbreak which originated in South Auckland.

-The Ramen Shop posted on Facebook saying a person who has been diagnosed with Covid-19 dined at The Ramen Shop on August 5 between about 5.30pm and 7pm.
+It said a person who has been diagnosed with Covid-19 dined there on August 5 between about 5.30pm and 7pm.

 It said the individual was asymptomatic at the time.